Murray Head: Career

 After that, Head had little recording success in the UK or the United States.
 This fact would later be underscored in a radio segment featured on The Kevin and Bean Show on KROQ-FM in Los Angeles, in which the hosts would phone Head in the morning to find out "What's Up with Murray Head?"
 Fluent in French, he has released a number of albums in that language.
 A duet with Marie Carmen, "Une femme un homme", was released in 1993 and was a hit in French-speaking Canada.

 In 1999, Head co-wrote the screenplay to Les Enfants du Siècle.

 He has appeared on television in the UK on The Bill, Casualty, North Square and Judge John Deed.
-He also played an artist, and love interest of Gina Ward, called Jack Hollins on ITV's Heartbeat from 2005 to 2006.
+He also played artist Jack Hollins, love interest of Gina Ward, on ITV's Heartbeat from 2005 to 2006.
 On 15 March 2010 he appeared in the BBC drama Doctors playing a pop singer, Pete Perry, trying to make a comeback, in which Head sang Robert Johnson's "Love in Vain".
 He appeared in Doctors again on 18 April 2019 as a different character, a drummer named Brian 'Sticky' Burns.
 In Canada, he was part of the cast of the 2002 television mini-series Music-Hall, which played on the Radio-Canada network.
 In 2011 he appeared in the first episode of the series Vera (episode "Hidden Depths") as Peter Calvert.

-He played in series 4, episode 3 of the TV series Boon, shown in 1989.

-Head's picture appeared on the album cover of The Smiths' compilation album Stop Me, taken from a still of the film The Family Way.
+Head's picture, from a still of The Family Way, appeared on the 1987 cover of the British band the Smiths single "Stop Me If You Think You've Heard This One Before" and the album cover of the band's 1988 compilation album Stop Me.

 Personal life

 Head married Susan Ellis Jones in 1972; they divorced in 1992.
-He has two daughters: Katherine and Sophie.
-Sophie sometimes sings with her father, for example on songs such as "Seras-tu là?" on the album Tête à tête and "Make It Easy" from the Emotions album.
-Head married Lindy Ross (née Newton) on 14 February 2019.
+He has two daughters.
+Head married Lindy Ross (née Newton) in 2019.